H-HOPE/H-HOPE-current-meter/README.md

 Hall sensor output is connected to the Arduino Uno inetrrupt.
 Arduino Uno has two external interrupt pins, INT0 and INT1, which are mapped to digital pins 2 and 3 respectively.
 Interrupts are signals that allow a microcontroller to pause its current execution and handle an event or task that has a higher priority.
 In this case hall sensor is attached to the INT0 pin (digital pin 2).
 Configure the interrupt settings using the attachInterrupt() function.
 This function takes three arguments: the interrupt number (in this case, 0 for INT0), the function to call when the interrupt is triggered (cnt), and the mode in which to trigger the interrupt (on FALLING EDGE).
-- In the loop section, from line 38, the code to calculate the water speed from the screw rotation speed is written.
+- In the loop section, from line 38, the code to calculate the water velocity from the screw rotation speed is written.
 The calculated water velocity is shown on the LCD screen.
 - Finnaly at the end of the program there is an interupt rutine, whis records the time when the magnet on the wing passes hall sensor.

 <div align="center">